Average Credit Card Interest Rates Dipped to 21.40% in October 2019

 - On average, these deals lasted about 12 months.

-- The longest purchase rate offer was 18 months, available on both the Citi Diamond Preferred Credit Card and the Wells Fargo Platinum Visa Card.
+- The longest purchase rate offer was 18 months, available on the Citi Diamond Preferred Credit Card, the Wells Fargo Platinum Credit Card, the US Bank Visa Platinum Card, and the HSBC Gold Mastercard Credit Card.

-- Cards with promotional APRs on purchases charge an average ongoing rate of 19.62%.
+- Cards with promotional APRs on purchases charged an average ongoing rate of 19.55%.